teamniteo/handbook/profit-sharing.md

 ## 33% - FUTURE

 This part stays in the company's bank account, and we use it for investments in the following quarter.
-From R&D gadgets to new hardware, to conference fees and allowances, courses and lectures.
+This can be discounted prepayments for expenses so we lower our mid-term and long-term costs, paid supervised trainings from authorities in a field we're interested in, gadgets for research, conference fees and allowances, paid courses etc.

 ## 1% - Donations